BiLLY-J03l/VESPRA-APT/README.md

 1  - dll_injector.exe spawns cmd.exe process and makes that process loads legit.dll into its address space.

 2  - legit.dll:
-  - it creates a mutex to prevent it from running too many instances.
+  - it creates a mutex to prevent it from running too many instances, in case of multiple logins.
   - it logs the keystrokes typed by the victim and into a .log file to this path C:\\Windows\\Temp\\SSS_ce1aaa99ce4bdb0101000000984b2414aa\\log.log.
   - Then it puts this file via FTPS on the adversary's FTP server.
-  - Even if the analyst monitored the network traffic, they won't be able to know the credentials of the FTP server or the contents of the .dmp file.
+  - Even if the analyst monitored the network traffic, they won't be able to know the credentials of the FTP server or the contents of the log file.
-  - The .dmp file then can be later inspected by the adversary and search for sensitive data.
+  - The log file then can be later inspected by the adversary and search for sensitive data.